Home

 Computers, Computer Monitors, Computer Peripherals

-Start Here: mygreenelectronics.org, electronicsrecycling.org, Where to Donate Used Computers and Electronics in the Bay Area, or Computer Recycling in California.
+Start Here: electronicsrecycling.org, Where to Donate Used Computers and Electronics in the Bay Area.

 All California Goodwill Thrift Stores will accept computers and computer equipment and peripherals for recycling.

-The Alameda County Computer Resource Center (ACCRC) is a nonprofit organization that diverts technological and hazardous waste from landfills.
+The EWaste Collective diverts technological and hazardous waste from landfills.
 They accept donations of working and non-working computer equipment, phones, and other electronics.
-Tax-deductible receipts are provided with each donation.
-They charge a handling fee for some items.
-Call (510) 434-1325 for details.

 Oakland Technology Exchange West accepts working Windows-based computers (386 and above) only.